Kuffner Observatory: Historical equipment

 The heliometer was designed for measuring tiny distances, and could be used for measuring the distance to other stars by trigonometric parallax.
-The instrument was installed in 1896, an by 1910 it had computed 16 parallax distances to other stars, out only 108 total known to science at that time.
+The instrument was installed in 1896, and by 1910 it had computed 16 parallax distances to other stars, out only 108 total known to science at that time.

 The meridian circle (i.e. transit-type instrument) can record the locations of the things in the sky, and also be used to calculate a local time.
 The instrument type was very important in the old observatories, and had to do with time, the geography of the Earth, and the location of things in the sky.

 The great refractor is a double telescope, with a primary of 270 mm (27 cm) aperture objective lens, and was built by Repsold and also Steinheill; it was installed at the observatory in 1886.